 — William Turton (@WilliamTurton) March 23, 2022

-Researchers are investigating on behalf of the organizations suspected that a Brazilian teenager is also involved in these attacks.
+Researchers are investigating on behalf of the organization suspect that a Brazilian teenager is also in these attacks.
 Researchers did not disclose all details, but they mentioned at least seven members in the extrusion group.

 BREAKING: Oxford teen accused of being multi-millionaire cyber-criminal as police arrest 7 teenagers linked to the Lapsus$ gang. https://t.co/LVXeFBjKKi

 Regarding cyber-attacks, Lapsus$ is like many cybercriminal activities that exploit the vulnerable assets of organizations.
 It started its hacking journey with the Brazilian Ministry of Health, now targeting high-profile companies.
 There is no time when Lapsus$ targets small-scale organizations.